Mary Rosse

-Mary Parsons, Countess of Rosse (née Field; 14 April 1813 – 1885), was an Anglo-Irish amateur astronomer, architect, furniture designer, and pioneering photographer.
-Often known simply as Mary Rosse, she was one of the early practitioners of making photographs from waxed-paper negatives.
+Mary Parsons, Countess of Rosse (née Field; 14 April 1813 – 22 July 1885), known as Mary Rosse, was an Anglo-Irish photographer, astronomer, blacksmith, and architect, known for her expertise in waxed-paper negatives.

 Early life

-Mary Field was born on 14 April 1813, at Heaton Hall, Heaton, Bradford, Yorkshire, the daughter of John Wilmer Field, a wealthy estate owner.
+Mary Field was born on 14 April 1813, at Heaton Hall, Bradford, England, to John Wilmer Field, a wealthy estate owner, and Ann Field (née Wharton-Myddleton; died 1815).
 She had a sister, Delia, and they were educated at home by Susan Lawson, a governess who encouraged the young Mary's creativity and broad interests, including astronomy.
-The sister were joint heirs to their father's fortune.
+The sisters were joint heirs to their father's fortune.

-Through her family she met the future 3rd Earl of Rosse, then Lord Oxmantown (1800–1867), an Anglo-Irish astronomer and naturalist, and they were married on 14 April 1836.
+Through her family, she met the future 3rd Earl of Rosse, then Lord Oxmantown (1800–1867), an Anglo-Irish astronomer and naturalist, and they were married on 14 April 1836.
 In February 1841, Lord Oxmantown succeeded his father in the family peerage to become The 3rd Earl of Rosse.
 They had married on 14 April 1836, her 23rd birthday.
 Mary, Baroness Oxmantown, thus now became The Countess of Rosse.

 Astronomy

-In the early 1840s the couple became interested in astronomy, and Mary Rosse helped her husband, Lord Rosse, build a number of giant telescopes, including the so-called Leviathan Telescope, that was considered a technical marvel in its time.
+In the early 1840s, the couple became interested in astronomy, and Mary Rosse helped her husband, Lord Rosse, build a number of giant telescopes, including the so-called Leviathan Telescope, which was considered a technical marvel in its time.
 The author, Henrietta Heald, contends that Rosse was not only a financial support to the building of the telescope, but that she also was involved in a practical and intellectual capacity.
 The Leviathan of Parsontown was completed in 1845 and held the record as the world's largest telescope for over 70 years, and was mentioned in Jules Verne’s science fiction novel, From the Earth to the Moon.

-She was an accomplished blacksmith – which was very unusual for higher class women of this time – and some of the iron work that supported the telescope may have been constructed by her.
-Other metal cast items around the castle grounds were designed by her, including bronze gates.

-During the Great Famine of 1845–47 in Ireland she was responsible for keeping over five hundred men employed in work in and around Birr Castle, where she and her husband lived.
+During the Great Famine of 1845–47 in Ireland, she was responsible for keeping over five hundred men employed in work in and around Birr Castle, where she and her husband lived.

 She created a huge dining room at Birr Castle in which to entertain scientific guests, which became increasingly used when Lord Rosse became President of the Royal Society of London in 1848.
 Guests included mathematician William Hamilton, who wrote her a sonnet about his experience of gazing through the Leviathan.